aamersadiq/aamersadiq.github.io/_posts/2019-05-21-Deploying DotNet Core On Aws Linux.markdown

 This means our api is running successfull on Linux EC2 instance and is being served by nginx.

 <h3>Step 7: Running your application as service</h3>
 But, if we close the PuTTY session, our application will stop.
 But, we don’t want that.
-We have to use systemd to create a service file to start and monitor the underlying web app.
+We have to use systemd (systemd is an init system that provides many powerful features for starting, stopping, and managing processes) to create a service file to start and monitor the underlying web app.

 At first, we will create a service file for our web application.
 <pre><code>